SDFIdk/designsystem/README.md

 ## Read the documentation

+Documentation is available at [sdfidk.github.io/designsystem/](https://sdfidk.github.io/designsystem/)

+You can also build and read the docs locally.

-1. Clone this repo or import as noted above.
+1. Clone this repo.
 2. Navigate to folder `designsystem` or `node_modules/@dataforsyningen/designsystem`
 3. Open file `index.html` in a browser.